 THIS IS HOW WE OPERATE

 Currently active water projects are displayed on the map.
 Look for made blue icons on the map.
-We choose to operate in areas coping with permanent water stress and within relatively stable (political) environments: together with local partners working on lasting change.

 METER READING